jatin-12-2002/AG_News_Classification/README.md

 ### Step 13 (Optional): Add best_model folder in your Project structure
 Follow this Step if you don't want to train model for 50 epochs as It will take a long time to complete training.
 I had already trained model named as **best_model** folder for 50 epochs.

 As **best_model** folder is very large in size(500 MB), So I cannot push it into github repository directly.
-So, you had to update it manually in and you had to keep it in your Project structure.
+So, you had to update it manually and you had to keep it in your Project structure.

 You can download the **best_model** folder from [here](https://drive.google.com/drive/folders/1BeTokrRsgHxum9kzpcIfASl4E2okYWbp?usp=sharing)